Rednexie/mail-interface/README.md

 e-mail spammer template using node.js

 This repository was originally an e-mail spammer, using the subscription form in the website https://pardus.org.tr.
 After the vulnerability was reported by me, the website developers have taken action, and quickly fixed the issue.
-Now this repo is an "e-mail spammer template" rather than a spammer.
+Now this repository is using floodmail.net's e-mail spam API.
 I can consider a collab if you have access to send e-mails either via smtp or an api.
-Or you can just use the repository with your e-mail sender function, by setting it up inside the file `modules/sender.js`.
+Or you can just use the repository with your own e-mail sender function, by exporting it from the module file `modules/sender.js`.

 # Supported Interfaces
 - `index.js`: Application Programming Interface(API)